kamyar1979/rust-dyn-proxy/README.md

 }
 ```

-The trait and the implementation both live the same place.
-What if we need to invoke some code within another
+The trait and its implementation usually reside in the same place.
+But what if we want to execute code
-process or simply parse the function name and parameters and create the result?
-For instance, suppose we want
+in another process or dynamically parse function names and parameters to produce results?

-to run some SQL functions.
-Normally we have to create a trait containing all the functions and write code to
+Consider a scenario where we need to execute SQL functions.
+Typically, we create a trait
+containing all the functions and write code to send parameters and parse results.
+However,
-send parameters and parse the result.
-BUt the code contains too much boilerplate!
-We feel repeating the same
+this approach often involves repetitive boilerplate code.

-code many times.
-What if we could create a general function to create the sql command, add the parameters and
+What if we could create a single, general function to construct SQL commands, add parameters,
-parse the result into Rust types?
-We need to call the function with the name of the SQL function and arguments
+and parse results into Rust types?
+Imagine calling this function with the SQL function name
-and return back the SQL given result.
-Here is where Dynamic Proxy shines.
+and its arguments and receiving the corresponding result.
+This is where Dynamic Proxy shines.
+It enables us to dynamically handle function calls, simplifying our code and reducing redundancy.

 ### Our implementation

-Since Rust is a very strict languages, we have nothing like Java/.NEt reflection, or Python double-underscore 'call'
+Rust is known for its strictness, lacking features like Java or .NET's reflection or Python's
-method.
-The only way of implementing something similar is to use powerful procedural macros.
-They expand prior to
+`__call__` method.
+To achieve similar functionality, Rust offers powerful procedural macros.
-compilation into pure Rust code.
-We have implemented an attribute macro which gets the empty struct name.
+These macros expand before compilation into pure Rust code.

+In our project, we've implemented an attribute macro that takes the name of an empty struct.
+This macro enables us to emulate behavior similar to reflection or dynamic method invocation
+found in other languages.

 ```rust